The first bendy future-fetchers - Galaxy Fold

 Kolon may be the main supplier of flexible cover film for the foldables of Xiaomi, Huawei and Motorola, and perhaps even Samsung, whose Japanese supplier Sumitomo was hit by the geopolitical issues between the two countries.
 The flexible OLED panel of the RAZR itself, however, isn't coming from Samsung, but from the Chinese display maker AUO, to which Kolon has already supplied samples of its PI film to fuse together.

-Motorola RAZR 2019 price and release
+Motorola RAZR 2019 price and release date

-All in all, the latest tips confirm that the foldable Motorola RAZR is in advanced stages of development, and we can't wait to take it for a spin if/when it lands on Verizon.
+All in all, the latest tips confirm that the foldable Motorola RAZR is in advanced stages of production, and we can't wait to take it for a spin if/when it lands on Verizon.
 There is no other handset more suitable for the bendy treatment than the ultrapopular clamshell of yesteryear.